Customize the update process

 Synchronized updates

-This feature will be removed in Mender client 4.0.
+This feature will be removed in Mender Client 4.0.
 For server-side support duration, please refer to our blog post.

 Support for customizing the update process is available in all plans.
 Synchronizing this remotely through the Mender UI is only available on the Enterprise plan.

-When creating a software deployment, it is possible to control the update from the Mender UI or an application running locally on the device by telling the Mender client to wait at specific points in the deployment.
+When creating a software deployment, it is possible to control the update from the Mender UI or an application running locally on the device by telling the Mender Client to wait at specific points in the deployment.
 The deployment can then either continue or rollback from this point at some later time.

 See the screenshot below for an example of what is possible.